vmware-samples/packer-examples-for-vsphere/README.md

 rhsm_password = "<plaintext_password>"
 ```

-These variables are **only** used if you are performing a Red Hat Enterprise Linux Server build to register the image with Red Hat Subscription Manager and run a `sudo dnf update -y` within the shell provisioner.
+These variables are **only** used if you are performing a Red Hat Enterprise Linux Server build and are used to register the image with Red Hat Subscription Manager during the build for system updates and package installation.
 Before the build completes, the machine image is unregistered from Red Hat Subscription Manager.

 #### **vSphere Variables**